 Price: Free / $1.99

 Habit Hunter (formerly Goal Hunter) has a little more RPG than most life RPGs.
-You get the usual stuff like to do lists and reminder.
+You get the usual stuff like to do lists and reminders.
 However, you also get a full map that you explore as you complete your daily tasks.
 You also gain XP, defeat monsters, and collect various treasures.
 The over-world map mechanic adds a bit more game than most so you feel like you’re actually playing a game instead of using a super fun RPG-style to do list.
 Plus, this one is cheap.
 The only downside is the simplicity, but it’s a newer app so give it time to grow and it should round out nicely.

 Price: Free / $2.49

-Habit Streak is life gamification app, but it doesn’t have the same tone or experience as most others.
+Habit Streak is a life gamification app, but it doesn’t have the same tone or experience as most others.
 You still put in tasks, add in repeated tasks, and try to do all of them every day.
 The big difference is the execution.
 This app puts all of your achievements into a streak and the goal is to continue the streak every day.
 It’s a much simpler premise than most other life RPG apps and it’s a neat way to go if you want to avoid the fantasy RPG elements in other apps.
 The free version seems to have a few issues according to reviewers, but the pro version fares much better.
 Try the free version first to make sure you like it.

 Kingelf Habit RPG